Anthony Gordon: Newcastle United agree £45m transfer fee with Everton for winger

-The two clubs have come to on an initial fee of £40m plus add-ons that could see the deal rise to £45m in total.
+Everton's Anthony Gordon is undergoing a medical ahead of a £45m move to Newcastle, while full-back Kieran Trippier has signed a contract extension at St James' Park.

-Personal terms still are now being discussed as Gordon's move to St James' Park edges closer.
+The two clubs have come to on an initial fee of £40m for Gordon plus add-ons that could see the deal rise to £45m in total.

 Gordon, who attended Everton's training ground on Friday morning, made it clear to Everton he wanted to leave the club in this transfer window.